freyjona/Test/README.md

 # Test
-This is a test repository
+This is a test repository.
+I added it to see how Github works.